lab1092/blender-manual_ja/manual/render/blender_render/textures/mapping/uv/applying_image.rst

 Regardless of which method you use, ultimately you must either

 - save your texture in a separate image file (for example JPG for colors, PNG with RGBA for alpha),
-- pack the image inside the blend file (UV/Image Editor Image→Pack as PNG),
+- pack the image inside the blend file (UV/Image Editor Image-->Pack as PNG),
 - or do both.

 The advantage to saving as a separate file is that you can easily switch textures just by